Nagarehazh/Nagarehazh/README.md

 - AWS

 ## 📺 YouTube Channel
-I also run a YouTube channel focused on Backend development with TypeScript, where I share best practices, architectural patterns, and more.
+I also run a YouTube channel focused on Backend development, where I share best practices, architectural patterns, and more.
 Check it out for some in-depth backend knowledge and tutorials!
 [Canal](https://www.youtube.com/@harleyzapata)

 ---